 We value the active participation of our employees in CSR activities.
 Through awareness sessions, employee volunteering, and virtual initiatives, we aim to foster sustainable development, empower communities, and create positive change on a global scale.

-Our initiative, Saksham benefitted 40 individuals with the participation of 11 employees were benefitted
+Our initiative, Saksham benefitted 40 individuals with the participation of 11 employees For our partnership with Goodera, 1029 employees participated, 3261 people were benefitted